Columbus Day is a national holiday in many American countries commemorating Cristopher Columbus’ arrival to the Americas in October of 1492.

 What can we learn from Columbus, this time period, and the circumstances that took place?
 Here are a few points:

 - Goal-Directness & Action: Columbus knew what he wanted.
 He established targets, devised a plan to achieve them, and performed accordingly.
-Remember, action is essential for the realization of all goals.
+Remember, true action is essential for the realization of all goals.

 - Vision: He didn’t allow the circumstances of his time to dictate his destiny.
 He visualized wider horizons and innovative possibilities.